JetBrains/skija/examples/jogl/README.md

  sequence, and assuming the Skija project has been built it shall compile and run example showing how to use Skija in JOGL context from Kotlin.

- You could also use `SkiaWindow` class from your application code ass simple as
+ You could also use `SkiaWindow` class from your application code as simple as

  ```$kotlin
     var radius = 50f